 We like to use a sheet of paper and cover everything we aren’t reading at that moment.
 This simplifies the reading and helps your child to focus on the task at hand.

 - Large Print Books or a Kindle

-Large print books put less words on the page.
+Large print books put fewer words on the page.
 This can relieve some of the stress.
 You can also use a reader like the Kindle where you can make the font larger.
-Seeing less words on the page can make it easier.
+Seeing fewer words on the page can make it easier.